Skip to content

 Common mistakes

 • Thread.Sleep(...) in tests.
-“Wait 200 ms for the cache to settle” is the smell of a missing event signal.
-Find the deterministic completion (a poll, a hub event, a domain assertion) and assert against that.
+“Wait 200 ms for the job to run” is the smell of a missing signal.
+Find the deterministic completion (a poll with timeout, a hub event, a domain assertion) and assert against that.